5 Reasons Content Marketing

 In fact, once you build your experience and confidence, writing content is a “seller’s” market for writers!

-There are 5 million B2B companies in the U.S. The Content Marketing Institute says 89% use content, which leaves 4.5 million.
-And the U.S. Department of Labor said in 2014 that there are 136,500 writers in the country, including poets and playwrights who don’t want to write content anyway.
+There are over 5.7 million B2B companies in the U.S. The Content Marketing Institute says 88% use content, which equals 5 million.
+And the U.S. Department of Labor said there are 95,080 writers in the country, including poets and playwrights who don’t want to write content anyway.

 This unbalanced supply and demand surely favors copywriters.